dva81/dva81.github.io/_posts/2024-06-07-deploy-Power-platform-solutions.md

 Hope this helps!
 Feel free to reach out on LinkedIn.

-Also check out this post if you are interessed in Azure DevOps!
+Also check out this post if you are interested in Azure DevOps!
 [Boosting Efficiency Docs-as-Code Strategies with Power Platform and Azure DevOps](https://www.dennisvanaelst.net/blog/2023/Docs-as-Code/) or this https://learn.microsoft.com/en-us/shows/devops-lab/how-to-deploy-power-platform-with-azure-devops